| "[Founders] will delight readers and no doubt add to their knowledge

 B. Nash, Professor of History, UCLA; Director, National Center for

 History in the Schools; author of The Unknown American Revolution.
+“Raphael delivers a rich cast of characters in this fascinating

 account of how the new American nation found its footings.
 Founders will